thomasloven/lovelace-card-mod/README.md

 > NOTE: The selector chain of the queue will look for one element at a time separated by spaces or "`$`". \
 > For each step, only the first match will be selected. \
 > But for the final selector of the chain (i.e. in a given dictionary key) **all** matching elements will be selected.
+> Chains ending with `$` is a special case for convenience, selecting the shadowroots of all elements.
 >
-> E.g. the following will apply styles to the `#shadow-root` of the first action button in an `alarm-panel` card:
+> E.g. the following will apply styles to the `button` element in the first action button in an `alarm-panel` card:
 >
 > ```yaml
-> "#armActions mwc-button$": |
+> "#armActions mwc-button$ button": |
 > ```
 >
-> But the following will apply styles to the `#shadow-root` of **all** action buttons (because we end the first key on the `mvc-button` selector and start a new search within those results with the subkey of "`$`"):
+> But the following will apply styles to the `button` elements in **all** action buttons (because we end the first key on the `mvc-button$` selector and start a new search within those results with the subkey of "`button`"):
 >
 > ```yaml
-> "#armActions mwc-button":
+> "#armActions mwc-button$":
->   $: |
+>   "button": |
 > ```

-> NOTE 2: Following on the note above; due to the high level of load order optimization used in Home Assistant, it is not guaranteed that the `#shadow-root` or the `mwc-button` actually _exists_ at the point in time when card-mod is looking for it.
+> NOTE 2: Following on the note above; due to the high level of load order optimization used in Home Assistant, it is not guaranteed that the `button` or the `mwc-button` actually _exists_ at the point in time when card-mod is looking for it.
-> If you use the second method above, card-mod will be able to retry looking for `#shadow-root` at a later point, which may lead to more stable operation.
+> If you use the second method above, card-mod will be able to retry looking for `button` at a later point, which may lead to more stable operation.
 >
-> In short; if things seem to be working intermittently - try splitting up the chain.
+> In short; if things seem to be working intermittently - try splitting up the chain into several steps.

 <details><summary>Debugging tips</summary>